zimmski/tavor/doc/complete-example.md

 - **coin** invokes the action to insert a coin.
 It uses the integer argument as the coin credit.
 - **vend** invokes the action to vend.

-The key-driven format is defined as followed:
+The keyword-driven format is defined as followed:

 - Every line holds exactly one key
 - A line begins with a key word